hematy61/learning/learningMatrial/python-tutorial/20-iterables.md

 In this example, the `range()` function returns an iterable that can be looped over.
 The loop iterates over the range of numbers from 0 to 4 and prints each number to the console.

-## define iterables
+## Define iterables

 In Python, an iterable is an object that can return an iterator.
 An iterator is an object that can iterate (loop) over the elements of an iterable, one at a time.
-To create an iterable in Python, you can define a class with an `__iter__()` method that returns an iterator object.
+To create an iterable in Python, you can define a class with an `__iter__()` and `__next__` methods that returns an iterator object.
 Here's an example:

 ```python {cmd}
 class MyIterable: